One of the easiest ways to preserve delicate summer flavours of culinary herbs is to freeze them as soon as possible after picking or buying.

 Herbs suitable for freezing include:

 - borage flowers

-I do not recommend freezing basil as it turns black especially if you cut or chop it.
-Best preserved in glass jar with olive oil in layers.
-Retains full color and flavor for over 12 months.
+I do not recommend freezing basil as it turns black, especially if you cut or chop it.
+Basil is best preserved in glass jar with olive oil in layers.
+Retains full colour and flavour for over 12 months.

-Remember when picking fresh herbs do so with a sharp, clean pair of scissors and do so as early in the morning as possible, definitely before the sun if fully up.
+Remember when picking fresh herbs, do so with a sharp, clean pair of scissors as early in the morning as possible, definitely before the sun if fully up.
 As soon as the morning dew has dried is the perfect time.
 This is when the sap is rising and the flavors are their best.

 If you would like a herb garden consultation or like to host a herb workshop for your family and friends please call me on 0407187159.
 For more videos on how to in the garden and more subscribe to my YouTube channel.